Students must make appropriate payment arrangements or pay their tuition and fees in full by the dates below.

 Roosevelt University offers a variety of ways for you to be financially cleared.
 Learn more about these options below.

 Under the full pay payment plan, students pay tuition and all applicable fees by the payment due date or upon registration, thereafter.

-Log in to RU Access to access Bill and Payment Center:
+Log in to RU Access or use the RU Mobile App "My Bill" menu to access Bill and Payment Center:

 Attn: Office of the Bursar